The Darkest Experiment in Chronobiology Revealed a Terrifying Secret

 NASA and the Second Experiment

 Intrigued by the implications, NASA funded a second experiment in 1972.
 This time, Siffre descended into Midnight Cave in Texas, where he would remain isolated for six months.
-The results were even more baffling.
+The results were even more bewildering.

 Disturbing Scientific Implications